alexthemaster/moonlight/tutorials/creatingEvents.md

 ## Creating events

+### ⚠ Note: if you want to run something AFTER the bot is ready, please use the `moonlightReady` event instead of simply using `ready`

 An event is arguably one of the most important things your bot will listen to.

 To get started with events, just add a file in your `events` folder and use the following example for JavaScript: